sidi-mohamed36/fdsdf/README.md

 ```

 ## Configure Your Environment
-You need to edit ```.env``` file to configure DOCKER_IP property based on your OS and Docker VM type.
+You need to edit ```.env``` file to configure DOCKER_IP property based on your OS and Docker VM type you find him on.
-Use your local computer IP address for Docker for Desktop on Linux, Mac or Windows
+- Use your local computer IP address for Docker for Desktop on Linux, Mac or Windows
-Use ```docker-machine ip``` command if you use Docker Toolbox
+- Use ```docker-machine ip``` command if you use Docker Toolbox
-Don't use 127.0.0.1 or localhost
+- Don't use 127.0.0.1 or localhost

 ## How To Run Activity Cloud